 Yes, this can be arranged with the employer.
-We work with both the student and employer to identify which days are suitable and agree on a work placement timetable to complete the 315 hours by 31 July 2024.
+We work with the student and employer to identify suitable days and agree on a work placement timetable to complete the 315 hours by 31 July.

 Can the student have more than one placement during the programme?